1997maneesh/Pizza-Sales/README.md

 7. Find the top 3 most sold pizza types based on the number of orders placed ?

-8. Identify the highest value pizza order item ?
+8. Identify the highest value pizza order ?

 9. Calculate the average number of pizzas per order ?